-Services are provided by graduate students working under the supervision of state-licensed and nationally certified speech-language pathologists.
+The Stuttering Clinic at PSU offers services provided by graduate students working under the supervision of state-licensed and nationally certified speech-language pathologists.
 PSU Student Clinicians provide evaluation and treatment for Fluency Disorders in adults.
-These sessions take place at our University Campus Clinic, and typically occur two times per week for 50 minutes each session.
+These sessions take place at The PSU Speech and Language Clinic, and typically occur two times per week for 50 minutes each session.

 Our goal is to improve communication through a balance of improved understanding of stuttering and fluency, fluency facilitation strategies, and stuttering modification approaches.